jas-m-lee/github-docs-example/README.md

 print(f"The factorial of {number} is {result}")

 ```
-When you can, apply syntax highligting to your codeblocks.
-Use this format:
+Apply syntax highligting to your codeblocks when you can.
 ```python
 def factorial(n):
     if n == 0: